sympiler/sympiler/README.md

 Sympiler is a code generator for transforming sparse matrix methods.
 To access the list of publication and resources please visit: http://www.sympiler.com/

+**We are actively working on Sympiler code and a major release will come soon.**

-ParSy is parallel version of Sympiler.
+**ParSy** is parallel version of Sympiler.
 The evaluation benchmark for ParSy is available from ParSy_bench repository: https://github.com/cheshmi/parsy_bench

+**NASOQ and LBL** solvers use Sympiler and ParSy code internally.
+For more information visit [NASOQ Webpage](nasoq.github.io/).

 ## Installation